beele/JambiLight/README.md

 - When the build has finished go to the /JambiLight_JAVA/target/ and/or the /JambiLight_XBMC/SocketDummy/target/ folder.
 - Run the application by executing the run.bat or run.sh file.
 (This will set some Java environment variables, to keep the memory usage in check!)
   * You can also double click the jar file or manually start the program through the command prompt.
 This however could lead to high memory usage!
-  * When you have made a build with RXTX enabled use the following command: java -jar JambiLight.jar -Djava.library.path="PATH_TO_FOLDER_WITH_RXTX_SERIAL_DLL"
-- XBMC support is forthcoming, read the XBMC section below for full details!
+- XBMC support is operational, read the XBMC section below for full details!

 Important notes:
 ---------------------------------
 RUNNING:
 - Java Robot screen capture now works on both Windows and OSX (Linux is untested but should work).
 - JNI implementation only supports Windows for now.
-The JNI code mimics the local Java code for MOCK_RAINBOW.
+The JNI code captures the screen but is as slow as the normal Java screenshot capture.
 - When running in debug mode from an IDE the performance can be lower!
 - To test the XBMC logic without setting up XBMC you can use the jar file in the /JambiLight_XBMC/SocketDummy/target/ folder.
-Make sure to execute JambiLight BEFORE you run this jar file!

 JAVA:
 - Make sure you use the 1.8 version of the JDK if developing or JRE 1.8 when running and not developing!